Nationals lose at Marlins 5-3 to tighten NL wild-card race

+MIAMI (AP) — The Nationals blew a late two-run lead to lose, and less than an hour later, their advantage atop the NL wild-card race was gone, too.

-MIAMI (AP) — Three relievers each gave up an extra-base hit in a seventh-inning meltdown Sunday, and the Washington Nationals’ streak of 11 consecutive wins against the Miami Marlins ended with a 5-3 loss that tightened the NL wild-card race.
+Three relievers each gave up an extra-base hit in a seventh-inning meltdown Sunday, and Washington’s streak of 11 consecutive wins against the Miami Marlins ended with a 5-3 defeat.

+The Brewers (86-70) subsequently closed out a 4-3 victory over the Pirates to pull into a tie with the Nationals (85-69) at the top of the wild-card standings — Washington leads by one percentage point with two fewer games played.
+The Cubs lost 3-2 to the Cardinals and remained four games behind Washington and Milwaukee.

+“To bounce back after a tough loss is critical for us,” Nationals reliever Hunter Strickland said.
+“We have to find a way.”

-Hunter Strickland and Wander Suero allowed two runs apiece in the seventh, and Tanner Rainey gave up an RBI triple by Starlin Castro as the Marlins rallied from a 3-1 deficit to take a 5-3 lead.
+Strickland and Wander Suero (6-9) allowed two runs apiece in the seventh, and Tanner Rainey gave up an RBI triple by Starlin Castro as the Marlins rallied from a 3-1 deficit in a four-run inning.

-Washington began the day atop the wild-card race, one game ahead of the Brewers and four in front of the Cubs.
+“I’m not really concerned,” Washington manager Dave Martinez said regarding his bullpen.
+“I trust these guys.
+Guys come in one day and look really good and get big outs.
+Next day it just doesn’t happen.
+Let’s just get consistent.”

-The bullpen collapse came against the Nationals’ favorite foils.
+The collapse came against the Nationals’ favorite foils.
 Miami averted a three-game sweep and finished 4-15 against Washington this year.

 Austin Dean started the Marlins’ comeback by leading off the seventh with his fifth homer against Strickland.
 Following a hit batsman and a walk, Jon Berti hit a two-run double off Suero to put Miami ahead, and Castro’s hit capped the rally.